UnifiedPush/android-connector/README.md

 To send a message to an application you need the "endpoint".
 You get it in the onNewEndpoint method once it is available.
 You can then use it to send a message using for example curl
 ```
-curl -X POST "$edpoint" --data "Any message body that is desired."
+curl -X POST "$endpoint" --data "Any message body that is desired."
 ```